OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-106.md

 ## Psalm 106:35

-> But they mingled with the nations
+> But they mixed with the nations
 > And adopted their customs,

 ## Psalm 106:36

-> And served their idols,
+> And worshipped their idols,
-> Which became a snare to them.
+> Which became a trap for them.

 ## Psalm 106:37